-- Power (HP, Kw) Pinion input power (in HP or Kw). - Speed (RPM) \ Pinion speed, in RPM.
+Power (HP, Kw)

+Pinion input power (in HP or Kw).

+Speed (RPM) Pinion speed, in RPM.
 If left blank, a default value of 1000 RPM will be provided.

-Number of Tee th Pinion a pinion a the toot the Gea Pinion and gear tooth numbers.
+Number of Teeth Pinion and gear tooth numbers.
 The value displayed between the pinion and gear tooth numbers is the speed ratio, which is updated as the tooth numbers change.
 When the gear tooth number is changed, the Gear Pitch Diameter (below) is updated.
-Diametral Pitc h Gear di Gear diametral pitch, if the linear units are in inches [1/in].
-Module Gear m Gear module, if the linear units are in millimeters [mm].
-Pitch Diameter · Gear pi diamete recalcul Gear pitch diameter, in the current units ([mm], [in]); when the pitch diameter is modified, the Gear Diametral pitch or Module is recalculated based on the current gear number of teeth.
-Gear Face Wia th Gear to facewid F45 He warning larger th Gear tooth face width (linear units).
+Diametral Pitch Gear diametral pitch, if the linear units are in inches [1/in].
+Module Gear module, if the linear units are in millimeters [mm].
+Pitch Diameter Gear pitch diameter, in the current units ([mm], [in]); when the pitch diameter is modified, the Gear Diametral pitch or Module is recalculated based on the current gear number of teeth.
+Gear Face Width Gear tooth face width (linear units).
 In Helixform gear sets, the tooth facewidth affects the angular face of the gear member and since the F45 Helixform cutting machine standard angular face angle is 30, a warning message will be issued if the facewidth produces a face angle larger than the standard value.
-In all ca gear out if the fie ses, the gear tooth facew ter cone distance, which i ld is left blank. ridth should not is the value HyC exceed 30% of the GEARS will default to Shaft Angle Angle b version and spir Angle between pinion and gear shafts (angular units).
+In all cases, the gear tooth facewidth should not exceed 30% of the gear outer cone distance, which is the value HyGEARS will default to if the field is left blank. mn Mean Normal Module, displayed in a non-editable field to the right of the Gear Face Width.
+The mean normal module "mn" is displayed for bevel gears in order to facilitate relationship with data sometimes given in metric drawings.
+The mean normal module is derived from the already entered dimensions such as module, shaft angle, tooth number, face width and spiral / helix angle and is updated as any of these values is changed.
+Shaft Angle Angle between pinion and gear shafts (angular units).
 For the current version of HyGEARS, Hypoid gears are limited to 90° shaft angle, and spiral bevel gears may have 80° to 100° shaft angles.
-Spiral b of the get the pitcl Spiral bevel gears may have 20 to $\sim 110$ shaft angles; if the pitch angle of the gear member exceeds 85°, the shaft angle will be reduced until the pitch angle is equal or less than 85°.
+Spiral bevel gears may have 20 to ~ 110 shaft angles; if the pitch angle of the gear member exceeds 85°, the shaft angle will be reduced until the pitch angle is equal or less than 85°.

 However, it is not possible to have less than an 80 shaft angle for non generated spiral-bevel gear sets, as the pinion machine root angle will be less than -12, the limit on many existing generators.

-Depth Factor Gear de followin number is adequ Gear depth factor, at mid-face.
+Depth FactorGear depth factor, at mid-face.
 HyGEARS will default to the following suggested depth factors as a function of the pinion tooth number if the field is left blank.
 Generally speaking, a depth factor of 4 is adequate, but other values may be used, as dictated by experience.

-Type of Gear Pinion Tooth Number Depth Factor Spiral Bevel 12 and + 11 4.000 3.990
+Type of Gear Pinion Tooth Number Depth Factor

+Spiral Bevel 12 and + 4.000

+11 3.990

 10 3.950

 9 3.880

 8 3.790

 7 3.670

 6 3.530

 Hypoid 11 and $+$ 4.000

 10 3.900

 9 3.800

 8 3.700

 7 3.600

 6 3.500